realworldocaml/book/en/compiler-frontend.md

 ]
 ```

-This is rather a lot of output for a simple two-line program, but also reveals
+This is rather a lot of output for a simple two-line program, but it shows just
+how much structure the OCaml parser generates even from a small source file.

-a lot about how the compiler works.
-Each portion of the tree is decorated with
+Each portion of the AST is decorated with the precise location information
-the precise location information (including the filename and character location
+(including the filename and character location of the token).
+This code hasn't
-of the token).
-This code hasn't been type checked yet, and so the raw tokens
+been type checked yet, and so the raw tokens are all included.

-are all included.
-After type checking, the structure is much simpler.
+The typed AST that is normally output as a compiled `cmt` file can be displayed
+in a more developer-readable form via the `-dtypedtree` option.

 ```console
 $ ocamlc -dtypedtree typedef.m